 #7: Stop exposing your systems to malicious elements

-The problem of unsolicited e-mail, also known as spam is a more serious issue than you may believe it be: in addition to wasting valuable time, it also may lead to virus or malware exposure if use makes a poor judgement on the nature of spam, and follows external links to malicious sources.
+The problem of unsolicited e-mail, also known as spam is a more serious issue than you may believe it be: in addition to wasting valuable time, it also may lead to virus or malware exposure if user makes a poor judgement on the nature of spam, and follows external links to malicious sources.

-In addition to local network filtering software, IT professionals can deploy server-based spam protection, or handle e-mail processing in the cloud, where vendor that can monitor e-mail flow to filter out most of undesirable email.
+In addition to local network filtering software, IT professionals can deploy server-based spam protection, or handle e-mail processing in the cloud, where vendor that can monitor e-mail flow to filter out most of the undesirable email.

 Such filters can generate false positives, and add cost to the solution.
 Businesses should also practice effective methods for minimizing spam.
 Most common options are:

-- Do not publish e-mail addresses in plain text on Web sites; instead use form-based tools that prevent robotic harvesting.
+- Do not publish e-mail addresses in plain text on Web sites; instead, use form-based tools that prevent robotic harvesting.